 At least eight important sculptors (not counting the General himself) have contributed to the artistry of the General Lew Wallace Study.
-Inside the building, there is a bust of Wallace created by Randolph Rogers, a statue of Ben-Hur the galley slave done by George Peterson in 1888, and two plaster studies done by H. R. Saunders.
+Inside the building reside a bust of Wallace created by Randolph Rogers, a statue of Ben-Hur the galley slave done by George Peterson in 1888, and two plaster studies done by H. R. Saunders.
 These plaster studies were used by a fourth important sculptor, Bohumir Kryl.
 Kryl was the young man who carved the four faces representing characters from Wallace’s books in the exterior limestone frieze.

-In the short article, Kryl discusses his work on the Soldiers’ and Sailors’ Monument in Indianapolis and is quoted as saying: “. . .
-During this time I went over to Crawfordsville and worked on busts and ornaments that were placed in Gen. Lew Wallace’s studio.
+In the short article, Kryl discusses his work on the Soldiers’ and Sailors’ Monument in Indianapolis.
+He says: “…During this time I went over to Crawfordsville and worked on busts and ornaments that were placed in Gen. Lew Wallace’s studio.
 Some of these were figures representing characters in the “Prince of India” and in “Ben-Hur.”
 A statue of Ben-Hur was the largest figure I made at that time.”

 Did this statue really exist?
-If so what did it look like and where did it stand on the property?
+If so, what did it look like and where did it stand on the property?
 Where did it go?
 Is it in someone’s basement?
 Given Bohumir Kryl’s talent, this must have been an impressive work of art that would have contributed much to the property.
-While mystery and intrigue add to the aura of historic sites, this is one mystery we’d love to solve so keep your eyes open when you are checking out those Saturday morning yard sales around Crawfordsville–Judah Ben-Hur may be out there!
+While mystery and intrigue add to the aura of historic sites, this is one mystery we’d love to solve.
+So keep your eyes open while checking out those Saturday morning yard sales around Crawfordsville—maybe you’ll find Judah Ben-Hur!